marcry/termux-sdl/README.md

 * There are still some problems with ffplay, when playing at playback speed, drag the progress bar, the time is inaccurate, and the video and audio are not synchronized.

-* You can also add some external libraries, such as x264 x265 fdk_aac, etc. to better support ffplay.
+* You can also add some external libraries, such as libx264 libx265 fdk-aac etc, to better support ffplay.